compsocialscience/summer-institute/2021/tokyo/pre_arrival.md

 Please note that the majority of the coding work presented at SICSS-Tokyo 2021 will employ R. You are welcome to employ a language of your choice, such as Python, Julia, or other languages that are commonly used by computational social scientists.
 However, we cannot support those languages.

-## Lecture videos

-SICSS-Tokyo 2021 will be using a [flipped classroom model](https://en.wikipedia.org/wiki/Flipped_classroom).
-Therefore, you should watch [videos of lectures](https://sicss.io/curriculum) before our meetings, and then we will use our time together for discussion and group activities.

 ## Computing environment